DVCone/flutter_course/courses/Section 2.md

       /*
       to make private attribute so it can't be change, add underscore (_) before attribute name.

-      private attribute is use for encapsulation to prevent dirrect changes to data value.
+      private attribute is use for encapsulation to prevent direct changes to data value.
       */
 ```